-The Company's wholly-owned subsidiary, Profound Medical Inc. ("PMI") entered into a loan agreement with Canadian Imperial Bank of Commerce ("CIBC") on July 30, 2018 (the "CIBC Loan Agreement"), for initial gross proceeds of \$12,500,000, maturing on July 29, 2022, with an interest rate based on prime plus 2.5% (the "CIBC Loan").
-All obligations of PMI under the CIBC Loan Agreement were guaranteed by the Company and certain of its current and future subsidiaries and include first priority security interests in the assets of the Company and such subsidiaries.
-On February 5, 2020, the full amount of the CIBC loan, plus interest, being an amount equal to \$12,041,032, was repaid.
+Profound Medical Inc. ("PMI") entered into a loan agreement with Canadian Imperial Bank of Commerce ("CIBC") on July 30, 2018 (the "CIBC Loan Agreement"), for initial gross proceeds of C\$12,500, maturing on July 29, 2022, with an interest rate based on prime plus 2.5% (the "CIBC Loan").
+All obligations of the Company under the CIBC Loan Agreement were guaranteed by current and future subsidiaries of the Company and included security of first priority interests in the assets of the Company and its subsidiaries.
+On February 4, 2020, the full outstanding amount of the CIBC Loan at that date, plus accrued interest, was repaid for a total payment of \$9,317.

-In connection with the CIBC Loan Agreement, the Company also issued 32,171 Common Share purchase warrants to CIBC, with each warrant entitling the holder to acquire one Common Share at a price of \$9.70 per Common Share until the date that is 60 months from the closing of the CIBC Loan Agreement, with a cashless exercise feature.
+In connection with this term loan agreement on July 31, 2018, the Company also issued 32,171 Common Share purchase warrants to CIBC, with each warrant entitling the holder to acquire one Common Share at a price of C\$9.70 per Common Share until the date that is 60 months from the closing of the CIBC Loan Agreement, with a cashless exercise feature.
 The cashless exercise feature causes the conversion ratio to be variable and the warrants are therefore classified as a financial liability.
-Gains and losses on the warrants are recorded within finance costs on the interim condensed consolidated statements of loss and comprehensive loss.
-A pricing model with observable market-based inputs was used to estimate the fair value of the warrants issued.
-The estimated fair value of the warrants at September 30, 2020 and at December 31, 2019 was \$496,843 and \$254,769, respectively.
+Gains and losses on the warrants are recorded within finance costs on the consolidated statements of loss and comprehensive loss.
+A pricing model with observable market based inputs was used to estimate the fair value of the warrants issued.
+The estimated fair value of the warrants as at December 31, 2020 and December 31, 2019 was \$450 and \$196, respectively.